liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

 Liferay .war for installation to your application server.

 **global.lib.path:** Specify the location where .jar files on the global classpath are stored.
-If you're not sure, search for your `portal-service.jar` file; it's on the global classpath.
+If you're not sure, search for your `portal-kernel.jar` file; it's on the global classpath.
 This property is only valid if your `patching.mode` is `binary`.